theleoborges/bouncer/README.md

 ### Running the tests

-Bouncer is assumed to work with Clojure 1.3 and up.
+Bouncer is assumed to work with Clojure 1.3 and up, as well as ClojureScript 0.0-2371 and up.

 There is a leiningen alias that makes it easy to run the tests against multiple Clojure versions: